Rupeshwaran-Ravindrran/Brutefrc/README.md

-# Brutefrc Bitcoin Brute Forcer
+# Brutefrc: Bitcoin Brute Forcer

 A Bitcoin wallet collider that brute forces random wallet addresses stored in a static database
 # Dependencies